55 Animals Found in Lakes

 Swans are a majestic bird species that can be seen inhabiting lakes worldwide.
 They typically live in pairs and migrate seasonally, frequently in large flocks.

-Swans have white plumage and long, curved necks that are used to forage for food beneath the water’s surface.
+Swans, with their white plumage and long, curved necks, forage for food beneath the water’s surface.

-They feed mainly on aquatic vegetation but will also eat small animals like fish or insects.
+They feed mainly on aquatic vegetation but eat small animals like fish or insects.

 Although graceful in flight, swans can become territorial and aggressive when defending their nests or young.